Stocks indicate further losses on growth slowdown concerns

 Asian shares followed U.S. stocks lower.

-Japan's Nikkei index shed 0.5 percent while the Hang Seng in Hong Kong lost 0.2 percent.
+Japan's Nikkei index ended the eday down 0.5 percent while the Hang Seng in Hong Kong ended the day losing 0.3 percent.

 CLICK HERE TO READ MORE ON FOX BUSINESS